 When it comes to representing India abroad, why do we always go overboard?
 Here’s why

 Cut to 65th Cannes Film Festival, the hotbed of the latest in style, fashion and couture.
-Cannes 2012 saw Aishwarya Rai bounce back after the public backlash regarding her weight post pregnancy.
-Ash chose clever make-up and a Roberto Cavalli kaftan to hide her pregnancy fat.
+Cannes 2012 saw Aishwarya Rai bounce back after the public backlash regarding her weight post preganancy.
+Ash chose clever makeup and a ….dress to hide pregnancy fat.
 It worked.
 Well, almost.
 However, L’Oreal Paris brand ambassador Sonam Kapoor, known for her quirky fashion sense got it all wrong with her red Dolce & Gabbana dress at the Winners Dinner.
 After her successful debut the year before at the festival, Sonam’s experiments with her looks made her look like a makeup mannequin.
 Her choice of polka dotted Naeem Khan gown left much to be desired.
 Kalki Koelchin who was there to support her husband’s film ‘Gangs of Wasseypur’ wore a nude Dior gown, an over-sized necklace and a Dior clutch completed her tooth fairy look.

 When it came to choosing the attire for the red carpet, both Sonam and Vidya were the crusaders on Indian culture on the red carpet.
 While Sonam chose Anamika Khanna's couture saree with a shimmering white golden blouse, her nose-ring ruined the show.
 After her first appearance in a maroon Sabyasachi lehenga, Vidya took her love for Indian costumes to another level with duppatta-on-forehead Umrao Jaan look.
 After that, she changed to a matronly sari and nose ring with hair tightly tied behind.
 Perhaps she could’ve hired a new hair stylist to turn drab into dashing.